-Performance outcomes Acceptable outcomes Complies Comments PO5 Development where not involving urban purposes: (a) does not compromise the future development potential of the land for urban purposes; and (b) is compatible with residential uses.
-AO5 Non-urban development is limited to Animal husbandry or Cropping. • The development will comply.
-No new non-urban development is being proposed.
+Performance outcomes Acceptable outcomes Complies Comments PO4 The density of Accommodation activities does not preclude the future re-development of the land for urban purposes consistent with Structure Plans approved in accordance it PO7.
+AO4 Development provides a minimum density for Accommodation activities of 1 dwelling or accommodation unit per 1,250m2 site area.
+Note-Calculation of Accommodation density excludes areas not developed as a result of provisions of an overlay.
+The entirety of the site is within the Potential Flood Hazard area and is technically excluded from development.
+The proposed density of 1 dwelling per lot complies, when the overlay impacted area is excluded.
+PO5 Development where not involving urban purposes: (a) does not compromise the future development potential of the land for urban purposes; and (b) is compatible with residential uses.
+AO5 Non-urban development is limited to Animal husbandry or Cropping. n/a No non-urban development is proposed.
 PO6 Development involving urban purposes provides: (a) residential areas with a mix of lot sizes to allow for housing mix; and (b) industrial areas with a mix of industrial uses.
-AO6 No acceptable outcome provided. • Proposed Lot 2 will be made available for future urban development.
+AO6 No acceptable outcome provided. • The development complies.
 Structure planning

-PO7 Development occurs as outlined in a Structure Plan that: AO7 No acceptable outcome provided. • Proposed Lot 2 is an important short to medium (a) is prepared in accordance with Planning Scheme Policy 8 Structure Planning; term urban growth area for Mareeba. (b) takes into consideration land use need and the type, scale, density of proposed urban development; Appropriate planning for the urban development of Lot 2 will occur as part of a future (c) includes a road network that: (i) is logically development application. designed; (ii) can be delivered sequentially; (iii) includes an urban morphology that is consistent with the surrounding area; (iv) provides pedestrian links to centres and open space; (d) locates any non- residential development: (i) on major roads; (ii) where not introducing non- residential traffic to residential streets; and (iii) to provide the day to day needs of the immediate residential community; (e) scales any non- residential development to: (i) be consistent with the scale of surrounding residential development; (ii) not undermine the viability of nearby centres or the centres network; and
+I

+PO7 Development occurs as outlined in a Structure Plan that: AO7 No acceptable outcome provided. • Given the flood hazard constraints of the

+(a) is prepared in site and the

+accordance with surrounding

+Planning Scheme Policy properties, there

+8 Structure Planning; is very limited

+(b) takes into consideration prospects of any

+land use need and the structure planned

+type, scale, density of development

+proposed urban occurring in the

+development; future.

+(c) includes a road network

+that: This current

+(i) is logically subdivision is

+designed; only receiving a

+(ii) can be delivered positive recommendation

+sequentially; on the basis that

+(iii) includes an urban each lot will

+morphology that is contain an

+consistent with the existing dwelling

+surrounding area; house and there

+(iv) provides pedestrian is no increase in

+links to centres and dwellings within the flood hazard

+open space; area.

+(d) locates any non- residential development: a.
+5a.

+(i) on major roads;

+(ii) where not

+introducing non-

+residential traffic to

+residential streets;

+and

+(iii) to provide the day

+to day needs of the

+immediate

+residential

+community;

+(e) scales any non-

+residential development

+to:

+(i) be consistent with

+the scale of

+surrounding

+residential

+development;

+(ii) not undermine the

+viability of nearby

+centres or the

+centres network;